siddhima205/NotepadWithColours-flutter/README.md

 # notepad

-A new Flutter project.
+A Flutter project for notepad .

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a notepad app built in flutter.

+Tested on android

 A few resources to get you started if this is your first Flutter project: